-How to Use Your Phone as a Hotspot
+How to Turn On Your Phone’s Wi-Fi Hotspot

 Follow these easy instructions to set up mobile Wi-Fi access on your phone